deepesg/data_challenge/README.md

 ### Submission

-Please, create a repository with your solution and send the link to marinot@deepesg.com , pedro@deepesg.com and maria@deepesg.com .
+Please, create a repository with your solution and send the link to vitor@deepesg.com .
 Your README.md should explain your decisions (or rationale) to solve the challenge as well as all the instructions required to run your solution and tests in a Linux environment.

 **Good luck!**